-Here are the 3 best universities in Malaysia that offer mathematics & statistics course:
+Here are the 3 best universities in Malaysia that offer mathematics & statistics courses:

 1. Universiti Malaya

-University of Malaya or Universiti Malaya is the oldest university in Malaysia.
-The university, located on the edge of Kuala Lumpur, was founded in 1949, which is a combination of King Edward VII College of Medicine and Raffles College.
+University of Malaya, or Universiti Malaya, is the oldest university in Malaysia.
+The university, located on the edge of Kuala Lumpur, was founded in 1949, combining King Edward VII College of Medicine and Raffles College.